St Andrew’s Fair Saturday FAQ

 Is St Andrew’s Fair Saturday a city only approach?

 St Andrew’s Fair Saturday welcomes contributing events from across Scotland.
-Cities, Towns, Villages, Island communities and every other part of Scotland are very warmly invited to take part and we would love to see every region of the country taking part.
+Cities, towns, villages, islands and communities in every area of Scotland are very warmly invited to take part and we would love to see every region of the country participating.

-St Andrew’s Fair Saturday is a participatory festival that is based on the open organisation of cultural activities of all kind.
-Every artistic discipline.
-Amateur or professional.
-Public or private organisations.
-From anywhere in Scotland.
+St Andrew’s Fair Saturday is a participatory festival that is based on the open organisation of cultural activities of every kind.
+We welcome every artistic discipline, amateur or professional, from public or private organisations from anywhere in Scotland.

-Any.
 What is important here is to create.
-And to think that there are different ways to do things.
+And to think that there are different ways of doing things.
+Cultural events that have taken part in the past include music, theatre, dance, performance, street art, visual arts, photography, literature, poetry, cinema, circus.

 How can I participate as an artist or cultural organisation?

-If you are an artist or a cultural organisation, you have a place to host a show o you have an artistic project and you have it all worked out, this is what you can do:
+If you are an artist or a cultural organisation and you have a place to host an event or you have an artistic project and you have it all worked out, then you can either:

-- Organise a show St Andrew’s Fair Saturday day in your city
+- Organise a new event around St Andrew’s Fair Saturday or

-- Add to the festival’s programme the show you had planned for the day
+- Add to the festival’s programme the event you had planned for the day

 If you have an idea but don’t know how to pull it off, you have a venue and you are looking for artists or you have a show but don’t know where to perform, email us and we will try to help you: email@example.com